rstudio/seamonster/readme.md

 * Assets are named so that they can be easily found using the RStudio go-to file / function feature.

   The asset name should include the feature.
-For example, `lm-gadget` is an example of a shiny gadget. `parameterized-stock-pdf` is an example of a parameterized `Rmd` report having to do with stock prices.
+For example, `lm-gadget` is an example of a shiny gadget. `parameterized-stock-pdf` is an example of a parameterized `Rmd` report of stock prices.

 * For style consistency, everything is named in `lowercase-with-dashes-to-separate-words`.